MicrosoftDocs/win32/desktop-src/AD/binding-to-an-object-using-a-sid.md

-the SID binding string would be "<SID=AB14E2>".
+the SID binding string would be "&lt;SID=AB14E2&gt;".
 The [**ADsEncodeBinaryData**](https://docs.microsoft.com/windows/desktop/api/adshlp/nf-adshlp-adsencodebinarydata) function should not be used to convert the SID array into a string because it precedes each byte character with a backslash, which is not a valid bind string format.

-The SID string can also take the form "<SID=S-X-X-XX-XXXXXXXXXX-XXXXXXXXXX-XXXXXXXXX-XXX>", where the "S-X-X-XX-XXXXXXXXXX-XXXXXXXXXX-XXXXXXXXX-XXX" portion is the same as the string returned by the [**ConvertSidToStringSid**](https://docs.microsoft.com/windows/desktop/api/sddl/nf-sddl-convertsidtostringsida) function.
+The SID string can also take the form "&lt;SID=S-X-X-XX-XXXXXXXXXX-XXXXXXXXXX-XXXXXXXXX-XXX&gt;", where the "S-X-X-XX-XXXXXXXXXX-XXXXXXXXXX-XXXXXXXXX-XXX" portion is the same as the string returned by the [**ConvertSidToStringSid**](https://docs.microsoft.com/windows/desktop/api/sddl/nf-sddl-convertsidtostringsida) function.

 When binding using the object SID, some [**IADs**](https://docs.microsoft.com/windows/desktop/api/iads/nn-iads-iads) and [**IADsContainer**](https://docs.microsoft.com/windows/desktop/api/iads/nn-iads-iadscontainer) methods and properties are not supported.
 The following **IADs** properties are not supported by objects obtained by binding using the object SID: